 Enneagram tests are not accurate for everyone.
 They simply help narrow down the candidate types for a best fit.
-Each test is not only a product of how well the test was designed and constructed but also the test author's bias for understanding each type (and if you haven't found out already, there are a lot of subtle and not so subtle differences in the way people interpret the Enneagram types).
+Each test is not only a product of how well the test was designed and constructed but also the test author's bias for understanding each type.

 Some people new to the types try to rely exclusively on the tests to determine their type when first encountering the system.
 Sometimes they get lucky and happen upon the right type right away.
 Other times, different tests give them different results.
 Sometimes the same tests gives them different results when they retake them.

 Enneagram tests are really only a starting point in the process of discovering your type.
 It may take some people years to determine their type.
 It's easy to not only become confused about your type but also choose the wrong type as you begin to learn about the types.
 This is often because people new to the Enneagram types look only at the surface traits and characteristics when the Enneagram types are really about what's underneath personality driving it.